-Perspective | Kevin Cash pulled Blake Snell, the Rays’ hopes went south and the humans reclaimed baseball’s soul
+Perspective | Kevin Cash pulled Blake Snell, the Rays’ hopes went south, and the humans reclaimed baseball’s soul

 “The hardest thing for me is I was rolling,” Snell said.
 “I was in a groove.
 I just really felt dominant.
 I had them guessing.
 It’s just tough for me.
 It’s going to be tough for a while.”

-To be fair to Tampa Bay, they’re not the only organization to think this way.
+To be fair to Tampa Bay, it’s not the only organization to think this way.
 Indeed, the Dodgers employ such strategy, and in Game 5, the great Kershaw was removed after 5⅔ innings and just 85 pitches.
 Workhorses now don’t go eight innings.
 They go six.

 Think about the seventh game of the 2019 World Series.
 Houston right-hander Zack Greinke was blitzing through the Washington Nationals’ lineup, throwing a shutout into the seventh inning.
 On his 75th pitch, he allowed a solo homer to Anthony Rendon, then walked Juan Soto.
 But the Astros still held a 2-1 lead.